Galvez Garden

 Transforming Spaces And Growing Green

-The site is designed to mitigate flooding and act as a teaching garden, exploring a range of gardening techniques.
+The site is designed to mitigate flooding and act as a teaching garden, exploring a range of regenerative gardening techniques.
 The Galvez Garden is an opportunity to share ecological and economical ways New Orleanians can take on a more active role in storm water management and benefit from urban gardens.

 2023 NEW garden bed area- work in progress!